AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/docs/architecture.md

 ## User Interface

 The User Interface is responsible for displaying information to the user and receiving input from the user.
 The interface includes a text box for displaying text output and a microphone button for speech output.
 The user can also input text using an on-screen keyboard or via a connected keyboard.

+Brain-Computer Interface

+The Brain-Computer Interface component is responsible for acquiring and processing the user's brain signals.
+The interface includes a set of electrodes that are placed on the user's scalp to measure brain activity.
+The signals are processed to extract relevant information and then translated into text or speech output.